mmahdim77/Spam-comment-detection-using-multinomial-naive-bayes/README.md

 ![train_dataframe](http://s7.picofile.com/file/8387450776/Train_dataframe.png)

 Each comment entry consists of id, title, comment, rate and verification status.
-We whant to detect spam comments by training on train dataset using machin learning.
+We should detect spam comments by training on train dataset using machin learning solutions.

 we will use "Multinuminal Naive Bayes" algorithm for solving this problem.